NikoIcardo/REST-API-for-Sight-Seeing/README.md

 # REST API for Sight Seeing
- This is the REST API For the Sight Seeing Project
+ This is the REST API For the Sight Seeing Project.
+ It connects to a MongoDB database.

  Third Party Packages:
  - Express